vanatteveldt/topicbrowser/README.md

 This package allows you to create a set of HTML files to browse a topic model.
 It creates a word cloud and time-graph per topic, and annotates a selection of documents with the topic for each word.

-See the [example output](https://cdn.rawgit.com/vanatteveldt/topicbrowser/master/sotu/index.html) for a collection of State of the Union addresses.
+See the [the example](http://rpubs.com/vanatteveldt/topicbrowser) for a collection of State of the Union addresses.

 Installing
 ----